SkyDocs/personalised-voice-assistant/README.md

-# Personalised Voice Assistant - Beta
+# Personalised Voice Assistant - GUI

 This is the Beta Version.
 Might have some bugs in it.

 See the Stable [version](https://github.com/SkyDocs/personalised-voice-assistant).